Live Nomadic – PRIVATE TOUR ONLY

 Day 1 - Ulaanbaatar

 Welcome to Mongolia!
 You will be met by your driver and guide upon your arrival at the airport or train station and make your way straight to the Chinggis Khan Statue complex.
 Explore the visitor and exhibition centres, and as the name suggests, the Giant Chinggis Khan statue.
 Constructed from glistening stainless steel this 40m high statue of Chinggis on horseback faces east, towards his birthplace, and it is said that it is in this location that he found his golden whip.
-Climb to the lookout at the top of the horses head for fantastic panoramic views.
+Climb to the lookout at the top of the horse’s head for fantastic panoramic views.

-Overnight in Tourist Ger Camp
+Overnight – Standard Ger Camp

 Day 2 - Terelj National Park

 Today you will explore Terelj National Park.
-Walk through meadows carpeted with edelweiss and wild flowers, view fascinating rock formations against a backdrop of pine covered mountains and wander along the wooded banks of a mountain stream.
+Walk through meadows carpeted with edelweiss and wildflowers, view fascinating rock formations against a backdrop of pine covered mountains and wander along the wooded banks of a mountain stream.
 You will also visit the Aryabal Meditation Temple.
 As you climb the 108 stairs to the temple (the number 108 holds great significance in Buddhism), stop and take time to read the Buddhist teachings that are on signs along the way.
 You will also find 108 prayer wheels and 108 small stupas at the temple.
 The 108 stairs leading up to the temple are said to symbolise an elephant’s trunk, the long path designed for walking meditation and reflection.

 The main temple hall has beautiful carvings on its wooden posts and beams, and the walls of the interior space are brightly decorated with paintings and stories depicting the lives of famous Arhats.